Your Personal Best

 Master Prett grabbed a broom and started sweeping.

-Karen and I hurriedly began to pick up garbage.
+Karen and I looked at each other, and hurriedly began to pick up garbage.

 Within 45 minutes we had the place looking like new.